A fresh, light Bloody Mary recipe is perfect for summer, and starts with fresh tomatoes, but doesn’t have to stop there.

 If you have a lot of lead time (generally two or three weeks), you can make herb-infused vodka—cucumber basil vodka would be fantastic, but a bright lemon vodka would also work well.
 Ditto beet vodka, dill vodka, and a meta Bloody Mary vodka that includes fresh tomatoes and several other veggies.

 No time for that?
 Try blending another summer favorite, watermelon, right into your Bloody Mary.
-It may sound odd at first, but tomatoes are a fruit anyway, and watermelons happen to be great with savory flavors.
+It may sound odd at first, but tomatoes are a fruit anyway, and watermelons happen to be great with savory flavors!
+Try this Watermelon Bloody Mary recipe if you’re intrigued.

 You’re grilling everything else right now, so why not grill your Bloody Mary ingredients too?
 This one calls for grilling tomatoes, poblano pepper, spring onions, and lemons to make the mix, and then tops it off with more grilled veggie garnishes, for a brilliant summer brunch option.